Rickaym/pyforge/README.md

 ## Contribution

-If you want to collaborate on this project, go ahead and read documents from [`informant`](https://github.com/Rickaym/pyminecraft/tree/main/informant) to understand the fundamental concepts.
+If you want to collaborate on this project, go ahead and read documents from [`informant`](https://github.com/Rickaym/pyminecraft/tree/main/informant) to understand the fundamental concepts (they aren't complete nor fully backed-up) just yet.

 Also contact me at `Neo#1844` through discord or join **[this](https://discord.gg/UmnzdPgn6g)**.
 Would be phenomenal if you have knowledge regarding the ins and outs of Java or MCForge Scripting! :P